-Use domain specific modeling (DSM) to unleash the expertise of both your software developers and your business analysts.
-Since DSM clearly separates the business content specifications from the developed program code, both sides can work independently of each other and in parallel.
+Use the strengths of declarative models to unleash the expertise of both your software developers and your business analysts.
+Since declarative models clearly separates the business content specifications from the technical detailes of the developed software, both sides can work independently of each other and in parallel.

 Let your software experts shine

 How come it takes so long for a newly employed software developer to be effective?
 It’s often the time it takes to learn your application’s business content and domain specifics.
 But when you hire someone, your job advertisement was probably focused on technical things such as knowledge about programming languages and particular frameworks.
 You were simply looking for an expert in some specific field to fill the gap where you were lacking resources.

 Declarative models lets you take full advantage of that person’s skills from day one.
 He or she ”only” needs to learn that most of the business content is generated code and that focus is on the implementation framework.